The case of a California judge charged with murder in his wife's death has ended in a mistrial

 SANTA ANA, Calif.
 (AP) — The case of a Southern California judge charged with murder for fatally shooting his wife ended in a mistrial Monday after a jury was unable to reach a unanimous verdict.

 Los Angeles Superior Court Judge Eleanor J. Hunter declared the mistrial in the case against now 74-year-old Orange County Superior Court Judge Jeffrey Ferguson.
-A prosecutor said 11 of the 12 jurors had wanted to declare Ferguson guilty of second-degree murder, adding his office will review the case and is prepared to retry it.
+Eleven of the 12 jurors had wanted to declare Ferguson guilty of second-degree murder, and prosecutors said they are prepared to retry the case.

+Prosecutors said during the trial that Ferguson shot his wife Sheryl with a handgun while the couple was watching television at their home in Anaheim Hills after they were arguing in 2023.
+Testifying in his defense, Ferguson did not deny shooting his wife and said it was an accident.

 Hunter, who presided over Ferguson’s case to avoid a conflict of interest, scheduled a hearing Thursday in her Los Angeles courtroom on how to proceed.

-Prosecutors said at trial earlier that Ferguson shot his wife Sheryl with a handgun while the couple was watching television at their home in Anaheim Hills after they had been arguing.
-Testifying at trial, Ferguson did not deny shooting her, but said it was an accident.
+Orange County District Attorney Todd Spitzer said after the mistrial that his office would review the case and speak with Sheryl Ferguson’s family members before taking its next steps.

 The judge's attorney, Cameron Talley, said Monday he is sure Ferguson is relieved because he could have been taken into custody.
-But Talley said Ferguson is still saddened by the loss of his wife and his life is still destroyed.
+He said he hopes there might be an agreement with prosecutors due to Ferguson’s age and the support he's received from his wife’s brother and the couple’s son.

-“I do think the evidence shows there was never any intent to intentionally kill anybody,” Talley told reporters.
+“I do think the evidence shows there was never any intent to intentionally kill anybody,” Talley told reporters, adding Ferguson's life has been destroyed and he remains saddened by the loss of his wife.

+Larry Rosen, Sheryl Ferguson’s brother, told reporters he was pleased with the outcome and doesn’t believe the killing was murder.
+He said he and his brothers feel the shooting was an accident, and he would like for prosecutors to reach a deal with Ferguson.

 The case had roiled the legal community in Orange County, home to 3 million people, between Los Angeles and San Diego.

-Orange County District Attorney Todd Spitzer noted that all but one juror believed Ferguson was guilty of second-degree murder.
-He said his office, in addition to reviewing the case, would speak with Sheryl Ferguson’s family members and is prepared to retry it.

-Larry Rosen, Sheryl Ferguson’s brother, told reporters he was pleased with the outcome of the trial and doesn’t believe the killing was murder.
-He said he and his brothers feel the shooting was an accident, and he would like for prosecutors to reach a deal with Ferguson.

-At trial earlier, prosecutors said Ferguson had been drinking before he made a gun-like hand gesture toward his wife of 27 years during an argument at a restaurant on Aug.
-3, 2023, over family finances.
+During the trial, prosecutors said Ferguson had been drinking before he made a gun-like hand gesture toward his wife of 27 years during an argument at a restaurant on Aug.
+3, 2023 over family finances.
 They said he later pulled out a real gun when she chided him to do so after they returned home to watch "Breaking Bad" along with their adult son Phillip.

 Ferguson acknowledged firing the shot but contended it was an accident.
 He said he was removing the gun from an ankle holster where he always carried it but fumbled it when he tried to place it on a table.